liquidiqq/iconkit/README.md

 ```

-### Single Icon Size
+### Single icon sizing

-To change a single icon's size simply use the `class` prop, this will only change the current icon's size and not affect other icons, good for one-off icons:
+Simply use the native `class` prop to assign per icon size, this will only change the current icon's size and not affect other icons, good for one-offs:

 ```html
 <Icon name="fire" class="h-8 w-8" />